-there's Magic in the mountains

-$\mathbf{X}$

-PACKING ESSENTIALS

-Don't hit the trail without:
+PACKING ESSENTIALS Don't hit the trail without:

 - Topographic map & compass + GPS

 - Whistle

 - Flashlight or headlamp

 - Sunglasses, sunscreen and hat

 - High-energy food & plenty of water

 - Appropriate clothing & extra layers

 - Waterproof matches

 - Insect repellent

 - Pocket knife

 - First-aid kit

 - Sturdy footwear

-cost to the rider.
-For more information, please call (865) 436-3897 or visit gatlinburgtrolley.org.
+downtown Gatlinburg and Sugarlands Visitor Center, Laurel Falls Trail and Elkmont Campground at minimal cost to the rider.
+For more information, please call (800) 588-1817 or visit gatlinburgtrolley.org.

 HOURS AND ENTRANCE FEES

 The park is open daily, year-round.
 Entrance to the park is free!

-PARK ROADS Newfound Gap Road should expect weekday, single-lane closures, and traffic delays starting Monday, April 25 from 7:00 a.m. on Mondays through 12:00 p.m. on Fridays.
-Seasonal road closures include the following: Heintooga Round Bottom, Clingmans Dome, Forge Creek Rd., Rich Mountain Rd., Roaring Fork Mountain, and Straight Fork Mountain.
-The Greenbrier area and Parsons Branch Rd. are currently closed.
-Cades Cove Loop Road will be closed to all motor vehicles each Wednesday from May 4 -September 28, 2022.
+PARK ROADS Newfound Gap and other roads sometimes close due to winter storms.
+Clingmans Dome Road is closed in winter.
 For updated road and weather information, please call (865) 436-1200.
+Once you hear a voice, dial ext.
+631 for road information or ext.
+630 for a weather forecast.
+Current road conditions are also available at Twitter.com/SmokiesRoadsNPS.
+WEATHER

-Current road conditions are also available at Twitter.com/ SmokiesRoadsNPS.
-WEATHER Always be prepared for changes in weather by dressing in layers and carrying rain gear.
+Always be prepared for changes in weather by dressing in layers and carrying rain gear.
 Rain falls frequently throughout the year; March and July are usually the wettest months.
 Higher elevations in the park are cooler.
 Late spring and early fall bring mild days and cool nights, with temperatures in the low 70s during the day and mid-40s at night.
 Summers in Great Smoky Mountains National Park are warm and humid.
 At lower elevations, high temperatures range from 55 to 90°F. At higher elevations, high temperatures are in the low 50s to the mid-60s.
 Winter is often cold, dropping below zero at higher elevations, and occasionally snowy.
 PARK VISITOR CENTERS Three year-round visitor centers and one seasonal visitor contact station are located within the national park.
 At the two main visitor centers, Sugarlands and Oconaluftee, park rangers are on hand to answer questions and provide information on roads, weather, camping, backcountry conditions, backcountry camping permits and first aid.
 Rangerguided walks, maps and books are available at all visitor centers.
-The Sugarlands, Oconaluftee and Cades Cove visitor centers are all open year-round.
+The Sugarlands.
+Oconaluftee and Cades Cove visitor centers are all open year-round.
 The Clingmans Dome contact station is open April to November.
-Note that due to CO-VID-19, visitor center hours may vary.
 For more information, please call the park's main phone number, (865) 436-1200.
 Sugarlands Visitor Center is located near the park's main northern entrance, two miles south of Gatlinburg along Newfound Gap Road (U.S. 441).
-This remodeled center offers a free 20-minute orientation film that provides an in-depth look at the Smokies and the WHERE AMERICA'S ALWAYS BEEN GREAT.
+This remodeled center offers a free 20-minute orientation film that provides an in-depth look at the Smokies and the many recreation opportunities available.
+Natural history exhibits include mounted specimens of park animals in recreations of their habitats and reproductions of journals kept by the first park naturalists. &